voffch/materials/docs/labs/dilatometry.md

 ## Interpretation

 Dilatometry is a non-specific method.
-Its results tell that something, which is accompanied by noticeable length/volume changes, happens in certain conditions ($T$, $P$).
+Its results tell that something, which is accompanied by noticeable length/volume changes, happens in certain conditions ($T$, $p$).
 The results don’t tell what that something is.
 The dilatometry results are interpreted based on experience (you may know what usually happens with similar compounds at similar conditions) and additional experiments ([thermogravimetry](./thermogravimetry.md), X-ray diffraction, etc.).

 [^1]: IUPAC Gold Book definition, [https://doi.org/10.1351/goldbook.T06314](https://doi.org/10.1351/goldbook.T06314)
 [^2]: ASTM E228-22 "Standard Test Method for Linear Thermal Expansion of Solid Materials With a Push-Rod Dilatometer", [https://doi.org/10.1520/E0228-22](https://doi.org/10.1520/E0228-22)